mannypaeza/mannypaeza/README.md

 Computer Science student at Columbia University

-Interested in Cognitive Science and Computational Neuroscience
+Interested in Quantum Information Sciences (Quantum-AI + Quantum cryptography), neuro-inspired AI, Computational Neuroscience

 <!---
 mannypaeza/mannypaeza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.